Bondsman Serving Bail Bonds in Richmond VA, Henrico, Chesterfield, Hanover, Virginia and beyond.

 The police allow Mudder to keep his car parked in the store parking lot, so that will at least save him the cost of retrieving the car from being impounded, which is typically anywhere from $30 to $45 per day.

-They take him to the Richmond City Justice Center, which is the Richmond jail, where he’ll be booked in.
+They take him to the Richmond City Sheriff’s Office, which is the Richmond jail, where he’ll be booked in.

 Meanwhile, Skully has no idea what to do, but remembers her friend, Lindsey Lohan.
 She figures that Lindsey has been through this before and would know how to get a bail bond set up.
 She calls Lindsey and explains the situation.